 - From this view you can try disposing the item again by clicking the Retry Disposal button.
 This will retry all failed child records.

-– Applies to both electronic folders and physical folders.
+- Applies to electronic folders, physical folders and boxes.

-– Disposing an aggregation will automatically dispose of all child items as well.
+- Disposing an aggregation will automatically dispose of all its child items.

 - Aggregation based disposals cannot be performed in conjunction with record level disposals.